How to Move the System Reserved Partition Safely to Another Drive

 ♦Mark the new partition as "System Reserved".

-♦Remove the drive letter from the new system reserved partition and then mark it as 'Active'.
+♦Remove the drive letter from the new system reserved partition and mark it as Active.

 ♦Now restart your computer to see it successfully boots.

-♦If it fails to boot, you can use the Windows system repair disc to perform a Startup repair, it will then force Windows to detect the new system reserved partition.
+♦If Windows fails to boot, you can use the Windows system repair disc to perform a Startup repair, which will force Windows to detect the new system reserved partition.
+This allows the system to boot normally.

-♦Once the computer has successfully booted, you can safely remove the old system reserved partition.
+♦Once the computer has successfully booted, you can safely remove the old system reserved partition, which was previously occupied by the old Windows installation.

 Clone system reserved partition to SSD

-A manual file copy of important partitions has vast potential to cause problems on your computer, this is particularly true when you are copying system-related partitions.
-To avoid this, it's recommended that you use a free Partition manager software, like Qiling Disk Master Standard to clone the partition.
-By using specialist software, you can effortlessly move your system reserved partition to a different disk.
+Using a manual file copy of important partitions, especially system-related ones, can lead to problems on your computer.
+To avoid this, consider using a free Partition manager software like Qiling Disk Master Standard to clone the partition instead.
+This allows you to easily move your system reserved partition to a different disk, minimizing potential issues.

 To clone a system reserved partition: